AlanRostem/SteelPurge/design/idea_notes.md

 - HM-4170 is who activates the power-ups.
 Icon should be displayed on the HUD
 - Focus on designing level elements that provide variety in combat the levels.
 For example, a platform that lifts in the air while enemies spawn in from the sides
 - Power-up: Blaster Storm - Shoot a volley of energy balls that deal massive damage for a short time

+- Design overhaul: Make the game into a roguelite using all the already-designed mechanics.
+This includes combat, progression and objectives.
+A way to integrate all these things into a roguelite genre must be thought through and the pre-defined mechanics may have to change.
+The same applies to the story, but this time the backstory can be told throughout the game's progression